stolostron/rhacm-docs/_pages/plan_deprecation.md

 Keep content only for two releases unless not removed and only deprecated.
 Use a cross-squad issue to get the topic examined every issue.
 For new entries, developers need to open new issues for doc.

 API deprecations and removals: follows the Kubernetes deprecation guidelines for APIs.
-See the https://kubernetes.io/docs/reference/using-api/deprecation-policy/[Kubernetes Deprecation Policy] for more details about that policy.
+See the [Kubernetes Deprecation Policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/) for more details about that policy.

 APIs are only deprecated or removed outside of the following timelines: